-The National Centre for Folk Arts at Halsway Manor is a charity and the only residential centre in the world concentrating on the varied folk heritage of England.
+Halsway Manor – National Centre for Folk Art is a a charity and the only residential centre in the world concentrating on the varied folk heritage of England.
 Nestling in the Quantock Hills within an Area of Outstanding Natural Beauty, it hosts courses, events and projects within this unique and magical setting.
 Set in six beautiful acres of gardens and grounds the manor has a warm and welcoming atmosphere, a range of comfortable bedrooms, great food and a beautiful panelled bar.

 “A truly magical location with world class courses” Course participant

 Halsway Manor is listed by English Heritage as Grade II*; the house is late 15th century with 19th century additions.
 Set in 6 acres of woodland and gardens, the manor’s seclusion and the warm and friendly atmosphere is much appreciated by its many supporters as being highly conducive for educational/learning activities both residential (it sleeps up to 65 people) and through our outreach programme.